akbartus/DepthAnything-on-Browser/README.md

 ```js
 gl_PointSize = 5.0; // change size here
 ```
+### ""Tech Stack""
+The project was made possible thanks to DepthAnything repository, ONNX runtime web and Three.js.

 ### **Demo**
 To see interactive DepthAnything at work, visit the following page: <a href="https://depthanything.glitch.me/">Demo</a>